meitarim/adblockplusui/README.md

 firstRun.html
 -------------

-This is the implementation of the Community Adblock first-run page that will show up whenever changes are applied automatically to user's Community Adblock configuration.
+This is the implementation of the Ad Blocking Community first-run page that will show up whenever changes are applied automatically to user's Ad Blocking Community configuration.
-This will usually happen when the user first installs Community Adblock (initial setup), but it can also happen in case the user's settings get lost.
+This will usually happen when the user first installs Ad Blocking Community (initial setup), but it can also happen in case the user's settings get lost.

 The behavior of this page is affected by a number of URL parameters:

-* `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Community Adblock.
+* `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Ad Blocking Community.
 Using `?platform=safari&platformVersion=5.0` should trigger a warning.
-* `seenDataCorruption`, `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Community Adblock.
+* `seenDataCorruption`, `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Ad Blocking Community.
 * `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).

 options.html
 ------------

-This is the implementation of the Community Adblock options page which is the primary UI for changing settings and for managing filter lists.
+This is the implementation of the Ad Blocking Community options page which is the primary UI for changing settings and for managing filter lists.

 The behavior of this page is affected by a number of URL parameters: